 The Motor Unit is responsible for selective traffic enforcement, traffic complaints, special details, and other special operations as deemed appropriate by the Special Operations Commander.

-Officers assigned to the Motor Unit will conduct traffic enforcement duties as specified in the General Directives Manual.
-Selective enforcement will be based on citizen complaints and traffic crash data.
+Officers assigned to the Motor Unit conduct traffic enforcement duties as specified in the General Directives Manual.
+Selective enforcement is based on citizen complaints and traffic crash data.

 Quality of Life Unit